 Member Assistance Program

-AFAP members and their families can call 1300 307 912 at any time for free, confidential counselling with a trained psychologist.
+AFAP members and their families can call 1300 307 912 at any time for free, confidential counselling with a psychologist.

 WHAT IS MAP?

 The MAP is a short-term counselling and advisory service for AFAP members and their immediate family to seek professional assistance for any personal or work related problems.
 The AFAP has engaged PeopleSense by Altius to provide a professional counselling service totally independent of your employer.
 MAP is designed to be flexible and responsive to what our members need, and the psychologists who deliver the counselling are trained in pilot specific issues.
 These sessions can be provided by telephone, on Skype or in person, depending on where you are based.
-Access to these sessions is entirely confidential.

 WHAT DOES IT COST?